 Most of the student loan market consists of federal student loans, which allow most borrowers to avoid default through the income-based repayment options in times of hardship.
 But private student loans – a market which boomed in the years leading up to the financial crisis – generally don’t.

 Over the last year, we’ve heard from thousands of private student loan borrowers willing to make good on their debts but seeking a more affordable payment, especially when navigating tough times.
-One of the top complaints we’ve heard from private student loan borrowers was the inability to refinance or negotiate an alternative repayment plan with their lender or servicer.
+One of the top complaints we’ve heard from private student loan borrowers was the with their lender or servicer.